charlesrich/Disco/README.txt

 source has been compiled.
 If you cannot or do not build the disco project, then add the precompiled disco.jar as a library of your new project.

+The current release was built in Eclipse 4.5 (Mars).

 ---